Skip to searchSkip to main content

 Jordan Tech Startup Association

-Jordan Tech Startup Association, a member-based organization supporting early-stage technology startups, had built strong visibility within the ecosystem.
-It attracted founders, organized events, engaged with stakeholders, and positioned itself as a representative voice for the sector.
-But internally, the organization was under increasing pressure.
+ordan Tech Startup Association, a member-based organization supporting early-stage startups, had built strong visibility and engagement within the ecosystem.
+But internally, the organization was under pressure.

 Read the Case Study